aaronralls/aaronralls.github.io/_posts/2019-11-27-What-is-new-in-Azure-this-week.md

 Protecting your data and your customers is critical.

-So go learn the nitty gritty on [Service Tags][AzureServiceTags] and [Azure Service Tags For HDInsight][AzureServiceTagsForHDInsightDocumentation]!
+So go learn the nitty-gritty on [Service Tags][AzureServiceTags] and [Azure Service Tags For HDInsight][AzureServiceTagsForHDInsightDocumentation]!

 ## Azure DB Service Health Notifications